-Spain boasts one of the world’s top healthcare systems.
+Spain’s healthcare system is one of the world’s best.
 What’s more, visiting the doctor in Spain is free for almost everyone living and working in the country.

 However, with both private and state services widely available, finding the right doctors in Spain can be tricky.
 This guide will help you get to know the Spanish healthcare system so you can register with a doctor in no time.